DerrickLamers/cncjswiki/Using-Pendants.md

 ### Getting Through the Windows Firewall

-(If you think doing this is a pain in the ass, you should try writing these instructions and getting all the screenshots.)
+(If you think doing this is tedious (it is), you should try writing these instructions and getting all the screenshots.)

 #### Firewall Off - Easy, but Insecure
 The easy, and insecure, way is to turn off the Windows Firewall for private networks: